 District Projects

-Also in 2023, as part of the Adams County 70th avenue Road Improvement Project, Crestview Water will be replacing the existing aging water mains in 70th avenue from Pecos Street east to Lipan Street then north on Lipan Street to W. 70th Place.
-After this 70th avenue Pecos to Lipan water main replacement is complete, Crestview will replace the water main in 70th avenue from Huron Street to Kidder Drive.
+Also in 2024, as part of the Adams County 70th avenue Road Improvement Project, Crestview Water will be replacing the existing aging water mains in 70th avenue from Pecos Street east to Lipan Street then north on Lipan Street to W. 70th Place.

 Crestview will be performing sanitary sewer main rehabilitations by means of Cured In Place Pipe and also lining up to thirty manholes.